 But before signing on the dotted line, you’ll want to understand IDR plans and how they can affect your finances and student debt.
 This guide to IBR will demystify this option and help you figure out if it’s right for you.
 To do so, we’ll answer these questions:

-What is IBR?
+- What is Income-Based Repayment?

-The term “Income-Based Repayment” is often misused as a catchall for the various IDR programs available today.
+The term “Income-Based Repayment” is often misused as a catch-all for the various IDR programs available today.